 Not planning to build?
-The perc is still important because the market value of the land and your offer will be reduced significantly if the soil won’t perc.
+The perc is still important because the market value of the land – and your offer – will be reduced significantly if the soil won’t perc.

 How do you know if a piece of land will perc?
 It is possible to eyeball with some soil types.
 Sandy soil is best.
-Our land sits over sandstone and limestone, and everybody who walked it with us was so confident it would perc that we didn’t hire a professional to confirm it before making an offer.
+Our land sits over sandstone and limestone, and everybody who walked it with us was so confident it would perc that we didn’t hire a professional to confirm before making an offer.
 However, we did make our offer contingent on a successful perc at our chosen building site (the one with the view of the Smokies).

 Do this before your offer.
-If you aren’t planning to be on-grid, your offer should still take power into account, as land without easy grid access will have lower market value.
+If you aren’t planning to be on-grid, your offer should still take power into account, since land without easy grid access will have lower market value.

 Right-of-Way and Access

+The italics are there because this is so important.
 Get this in writing and make your offer contingent upon it.